aspose-cells/Aspose.Cells-Doc-md/turkish/nodejsjava/developer-guide/pivot-tables/refresh-pivot-table/_index.tr.md

 sheet.getCells().get("A8").putValue("Kiwi");       sheet.getCells().get("B8").putValue(2021); sheet.getCells().get("C8").putValue(2200);
 sheet.getCells().get("A9").putValue("Cherry");     sheet.getCells().get("B9").putValue(2021); sheet.getCells().get("C9").putValue(2700);

-// --- Hedef hücre E3'e ilk pivot tablosunu (Pivot1) ekle ---
+// --- Add the first pivot table (Pivot1) at destination cell E3 ---
 let idx1 = sheet.getPivotTables().add("A1:C9", "E3", "Pivot1");
 let pivotTable1 = sheet.getPivotTables().get(idx1);
 pivotTable1.addFieldToArea(AsposeCells.PivotFieldType.Row, "Fruit");
 pivotTable1.addFieldToArea(AsposeCells.PivotFieldType.Column, "Year");
 pivotTable1.addFieldToArea(AsposeCells.PivotFieldType.Data, "Amount");

-// --- İKİNCİ pivot tablosunu (Pivot2) AYNI kaynak aralığa ekle ---
+// --- Add the SECOND pivot table (Pivot2) on the SAME source range ---
-// Hem Pivot1 hem de Pivot2 TEK bir temel PivotCache'i paylaşır.
+// Both Pivot1 and Pivot2 share ONE underlying PivotCache.
-// Bu, eski tablo başına RefreshData() yaklaşımının verimsiz hale geldiği
-// tam olarak senaryodur: bir tabloyu yenilemek tüm paylaşılan önbelleği
-// yeniden getirir, dolayısıyla N tabloyu yenilemek aynı pahalı getirme
-// işlemini N kez yapar.
+// This is exactly the scenario where the legacy per-table RefreshData()
+// approach becomes inefficient: refreshing one table re-fetches the whole
-let idx2 = sheet.getPivotTables().add("A1:C9", "E15", "Pivot2");
+// shared cache, so refreshing N tables does the same expensive fetch N times. let idx2 = sheet.getPivotTables().add("A1:C9", "E15", "Pivot2");
 let pivotTable2 = sheet.getPivotTables().get(idx2);
 pivotTable2.addFieldToArea(AsposeCells.PivotFieldType.Row, "Fruit");
 pivotTable2.addFieldToArea(AsposeCells.PivotFieldType.Column, "Year");
 pivotTable2.addFieldToArea(AsposeCells.PivotFieldType.Data, "Amount");

-// --- Kaynak verideki birkaç Miktar değerini değiştir ---
-sheet.getCells().get("C2").putValue(5000);   // Üzüm   2020
+// --- Modify several Amount values in the source data --- sheet.getCells().get("C2").putValue(5000);   // Grape  2020
-sheet.getCells().get("C5").putValue(7500);   // Kiraz  2020
+sheet.getCells().get("C5").putValue(7500);   // Cherry 2020
-sheet.getCells().get("C9").putValue(9500);   // Kiraz  2021
+sheet.getCells().get("C9").putValue(9500);   // Cherry 2021

-// --- ESKİ (26.7 öncesi) kalıp — PivotTable.RefreshData() ---
+// --- OBSOLETE pattern (pre-26.7) — PivotTable.RefreshData() ---
-// pivotTable1.refreshData();  // kaynaktan yeniden getirir, tüm önbelleği yeniler
+// pivotTable1.refreshData();  // re-fetches from source, refreshes whole cache
-// pivotTable2.refreshData();  // TEKRAR yeniden getirir — önbellek zaten taze!
+// pivotTable2.refreshData();  // re-fetches AGAIN — the cache is already fresh!
-// Her çağrı paylaşılan önbelleği yeniden oluşturur, dolayısıyla N tablo = N gereksiz getirme.

-// --- YENİ v26.7+ kalıbı: önbelleği BİR KEZ yenile, ardından gerektiğinde yeniden işle ---
-// PivotCache.Refresh() için yapılan tek çağrı, değiştirilen değerleri paylaşılan
-// önbelleğe çeker VE ona başvuran HER pivot tablosunun görüntüsünü yeniden hesaplar.
-// Pivot1 ve Pivot2 bir PivotCache'i paylaştığından, bu tek çağrı her iki tabloyu da
+// Each call rebuilds the shared cache, so N tables = N redundant fetches.

+// --- NEW v26.7+ pattern: refresh the cache ONCE, then re-render as needed ---
+// One call to PivotCache.Refresh() pulls the modified values into the shared
+// cache AND recalculates the display of EVERY pivot table that references it.
+// Because Pivot1 and Pivot2 share one PivotCache, this single call updates
-// günceller — ikinci bir kaynak gidiş-dönüşü gerekmez. pivotTable1.getPivotCache().refresh();
+// both tables — no second source round-trip is required. pivotTable1.getPivotCache().refresh();

-// CalculateData() yalnızca bir pivot tablosunun görüntüsünü (veri + stil) önbellekte
+// CalculateData() only re-renders a pivot table's display (data + style)
-// zaten bulunan verilerden yeniden işler — kaynağa DOKUNMAZ.
-Burada Pivot2 üzerinde
-// çağırıyoruz yalnızca API'yi göstermek için: önbellek bir kez yenilendikten sonra,
-// bağımlı herhangi bir tablo kaynağa geri dönmeden yeniden işlenebilir.
-CalculateData()'yı
-// yalnızca pivot tablosunun görünüm/düzen ayarları değiştiğinde ve önbellek güncel olduğunda
-// kendi başına kullanın.
-pivotTable2.calculateData();
+// from the data already held in the cache — it does NOT touch the source.
+// We call it on Pivot2 here purely to demonstrate the API: after the cache
+// has been refreshed once, any dependent table can be re-rendered without
+// going back to the source.
+Use CalculateData() on its own when only the
+// pivot table's view/layout settings have changed and the cache is current. pivotTable2.calculateData();

 workbook.save("output.xlsx");